How Patient Journey Mapping Can Improve Operations and Outcomes for Your Practice

 If focused on the current state, a service blueprint helps identify primary pain points.
 It may help you collect frequent patient feedback, such as how many patients complain about long waits.
 A lack of nurses or doctors or an underlying issue in the appointment booking system may cause this problem.
 A future state service blueprint aids in visualizing how hiring new providers or changing appointment scheduling software will impact and improve the patient experience.

-Who Are the Stakeholders of Patient Journey Mapping?
+Who Are The Stakeholders of Patient Journey Mapping?

 A functioning patient journey map should consider the points of view of everyone involved in the clinic.
 Identifying all stakeholders is key to building and enhancing the perfect patient experience.
+Therefore, every patient journey map should incorporate the following three groups of stakeholders:

-• Community – The patient is at the core of journey mapping, but also consider everyone the patient interacts with along the journey.
+• Community: The patient is at the core of journey mapping, but also consider everyone the patient interacts with along the journey.
 This can include family members, physicians, nurses, and administrative staff.

-• Locations – Consider the spaces that the patient navigates daily.
+• Locations: Consider the spaces that the patient navigates daily.
 These include all physical (doctor’s office, waiting room, reception, parking availability) and virtual (social media, email, patient portal) spaces the patient navigates through.

-• Technology – Take note of all the technology that helps facilitate the patient journey, such as your data analytics software, online registration portal, mobile app, website, and patient portal.
+• Technology: Take note of all the technology that helps facilitate the patient journey, such as your data analytics software, online registration portal, mobile app, website, and patient portal.

 How to Map Your Patient Journey?